A Brief History of Maine Maritime Academy

 In the post-war era, the program expanded from the original concept to a three-year course of study, and in 1960, to a four-year, Bachelor of Science degree program.
 In the 1960s and 70s, Rear Admiral Edward Rodgers, USMS, led a multi-million dollar development program culminating in full membership in the New England Association of Schools and Colleges.

 The Academy now offers two undergraduate degrees in academic courses of study in four maritime-related fields: engineering; international business and logistics; marine sciences; and marine transportation.
-The Graduate Studies program offers Master of Science degrees in international logistics management, and master’s & commander.
+The Graduate Studies program offers Master of Science degrees in international logistics management, and maritime management.
 Many Academy students prepare for careers as officers in the U.S. Merchant Marine and the U.S. armed forces.
 Some earn degrees in association with Bath Iron Works, in Bath, Maine or The Landing School in Arundel, Maine.
-The college is consistently recognized for providing a high-value education by organizations such as the Brookings Institution, U.S. News and World Report, and Money Magazine, which ranked Maine Maritime Academy the #1 Public College in the U.S. in 2014 and 2015.
+The college is consistently recognized for providing a high-value education by organizations such as the Brookings Institution, U.S. News and World Report, and Money Magazine.
+In 2019, a Georgetown University Center on Education and the Workforce report, “Ranking ROI Of 4,500 US Colleges And Universities,” placed Maine Maritime Academy among the top 10 schools, outscoring Harvard.